MicrosoftDocs/Hololens/hololens/hololens-insider.md

 **Top known browser issues:**
 - Resetting your device will remove the new Microsoft Edge
 - The magnifier preview in the holographic keyboard shows incorrect content
+- Scrolling can sometimes stutter
+- Web links in the Microsoft Store app may not launch the browser
+- Audio may play from the wrong browser window if you've previously played audio from a different browser window

 #### Microsoft Edge Insider channels